RMIT Interlocation in Asia

 In order to participate in the Inter-location Program, you must:

-• Be currently enrolled in a RMIT Bachelor or Master program
+• Be currently enrolled in an RMIT Bachelor program

 • Complete a minimum number of credit points at the time of application closing: